RapidAPI/DevRel-Stack-Data/guides/posts/build-phone-number-validation-app/post.md

 }
 ```

 This code makes an API call to the [Phone Validate API](https://rapidapi.com/neutrinoapi/api/phone-validate/?utm_source=RapidAPI.com%2Fguides&utm_medium=DevRel&utm_campaign=DevRel) on the server and returns the results to the user.
-It executes when the user makes an API call to the `holiday` endpoint I mentioned above.
+It executes when the user makes an API call to the `validate` endpoint I mentioned above.

 Once you are done, copy the following code in the `pages/index.js` file: